CU Online: Assignments

-Exams

-Exams are taken and administered in a variety of ways.
-They can be administered "online" by using course software with a web browser (Internet Explorer, Mozilla Firefox, Safari, etc.), as a “take home” exam where the exam is printed out and handed in, or "proctored" by outside parties, instructor, or the teaching assistant (TA) at a designated location.
-A 24/7 help desk is also available for both students and faculty.

 Programs

 The credits earned through CU Online are identical to credits earned through traditional on-campus courses; even if a student completes an entire program online, the degree is awarded with the same benefactor, University of Colorado.

 CU Online offers courses in liberal arts and science, arts and media, business, education, engineering, public affairs, healthcare, nursing, and more.
 The complete list of degree programs and certificates that can be completed exclusively through online courses can be found here.